ikmb/deepvariant/docs/usage.md

 Short reads: `--tools Deepvariant,Manta,Vep` will perform read alignments, SNP/Indel as well as SV calling and finally run the variant effect predictor on the SNP/INDEL set(s).

-Long reads: `--tools Deepvariant,PBS` will perform read alignments and SNP/Indel as well as SV calling.
+Long reads: `--tools Deepvariant,PBSV` will perform read alignments and SNP/Indel as well as SV calling.

 Providing no tools will only perform alignment and deduplication of alignments.